[Major revision–posted 6/1/18 (replaces 6/5/14 edition)]

 Retirement Program, the Teacher Retirement System, or the Employees Retirement System

 is eligible to retire from Texas Tech upon electing to receive a retirement annuity

 from the Teacher Retirement System or the Employees Retirement System or by enrolling

 an ORP retiree provided:

 a.
-The employee has not obtained other state employment within the state of Texas that earned additional retirement credits under one of Texas Tech's retirement programs; and
+The employee has not obtained other state employment within the State of Texas that earned additional retirement credits under that retirement program; and

 b.
 The employee has not forfeited eligibility to retirement benefits by withdrawing contributions before being eligible to receive a retirement annuity.

 5. Insurance Programs for Retirees